Woman fabricates story that teens yell ‘Trump 2016,’ leave hateful note on car: police

 Lewis alleged the teens yelled “Trump 2016!” and said she didn’t belong here, according to authorities.

-She further claimed after parked her in front of her house, she woke up to find a slashed tire and a note on her car that stated, “Go home,” said police.
+She further claimed she parked her car in front of her house, and when she woke up, she found a slashed tire and a note on her car that stated, “Go home,” said police.

 Extensive investigation revealed Lewis fabricated the story and no such altercation took place.